 Symptoms of Separation Anxiety in Your Dog

 Do your neighbors and family complain about your pup’s constant barking?

 Whenever you leave your pooch, he will vocalize his reaction with barking.
 Sometimes the barking can be so loud it makes people around you uncomfortable.
-If your dog fits this description, he could be suffering from separation anxiety.
+If your pet fits this description, he could be suffering from anxiety dog issues.

 Pacing or Shaking